Sigmmma/c20/src/content/h2/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 ![](B.mp4)

-The weather poly geometry is included in the BSP tag when you compile your [][ASS].
+The weather poly geometry is included in the BSP tag when you compile your [](~ASS).
 There can be a max of 8 on screen at any given time.
 Any weather polys that go over this limit will have no effect.
 Sapien will print a message in the console if you hit this limit.

 # Multiple BSPs
 It is common for singleplayer maps to have multiple BSPs.
 This helps manage game resources and avoid BSP limits for long missions.
 To accomplish this, place multiple `ASS` files in the same `structure` folder for the level.
 Each ASS will be compiled into it's own unique BSP tag for your scenario to use.
 Do not attempt to use multiple BSPs in an MP scenario.